vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 # Unique selling points of vantage6

 vantage6 is a platform to perform  privacy preserving federated learning.
-Other platofmrs for federalte learning are current available, but vantage6 provides some unique features:
+Other platforms for federated learning are current available, but vantage6 provides some unique features:
 -   Open source.
 -   Container orchestration for privacy enhancing techniques.
 -   Easily extensible to different types of data sources.